Jmuccigr/jmuccigr.github.io/courses/240/schedule.md

     - [*Lupercalia* images]({% link courses/240/lectures/Lupercalia.html %})
 	- Athens & Greek cities
 		- *AC*: 229-232 "Athens in the Archaic period"; 266-268 "The Agora".
+		- Thompson, H.A., and R.E.
+Wycherley.
+1972. [*The Agora of Athens: The History, Shape and Uses of an Ancient City Center*]({% link courses/240/readings/Thompson and Wycherley - 1972.pdf%}).
+Vol. 14, p.
+1-24.
+		- Camp, J.McK.
+2003. [*The Athenian Agora: a short guide*]({% link courses/240/readings/Camp - 2003 - The Athenian Agora a short guide.pdf %}).
+Rev. ed.
+Excavations of the Athenian Agora Picture book 16.
+Princeton, NJ.: American School of Classical Studies at Athens, p.
+1-5.
+(Have a look at the rest of it.)

     - [Images from class]({% link blank.md%})

 - Thursday, February 18